ffortefct/observability/README.md

 ### Probes

-For almost every component you can adjust liveness and readiness probes (Elasticsearch and Kibana have only readiness probe).
+For almost every component you can adjust liveness and readiness probes (Elasticsearch have only readiness probe and Kibana doesn't have anything).

 ### Resources